Kovah/blog.kovah.de/content/en/2019/static-blog-with-hugo/index.md

 Static site generation is a big thing lately.
 There are a couple of systems out there you can use, from the good 'ol Jekyll, to Gatsby and special solutions like Next.js for React-based sites, to modern generators like Gatsby and Hugo.
 If you are interested, [staticgen.com](https://www.staticgen.com/) might have some more resources for you.

 So, which system do I use now?
-I already worked with Jekyll but the system looked a bit too complicated for ma multi-lang blog system.
+I already worked with Jekyll but the system looked a bit too complicated for my multi-lang blog system.
 Next.js and Gatsby are not for me because I don't want to use React for a simple blog.
 That's why I wanted to give Hugo a try, as one of the last larger frameworks remaining.
 And know what?
 Even with some smaller hiccups I am very happy with the system.

 ---